kikuchiyo/device_connection_en/asset_management/creating_templates.md

   ![](media/Basic_concepts_fx.png)

-  Where i represents the sequence in which the collection points are added.
+  Where `i` represents the sequence in which the data acquisition points are added.